 npm install

-Once the installation is complete, run the following command to boot up a server to serve the application in development mode:
+Once the installation is complete, boot up a server to serve the application in development mode.
+Run:

 npm run dev